This is a good time to be a customer. Yeah, really! Almost everything you need is an app away.

 You get the drift, don’t you?
 ‘Click’ety clack your task away.

-But, it’s not so easy for the companies, especially if the company’s services are dependent on the efficiency of its human force.
+But, it’s not so easy for the companies, especially if the company’s services depend on its human force’s efficiency.

 Say, for example, you want your washing machine to be repaired at 11 am on a Saturday morning.
-The on-demand home delivery or services app has to find the best electrician who is available during your requested time slot and has the required expertise to resolve the particular problem your washing machine has.
+The on-demand home delivery or services app has to find the best electrician available during your requested time slot and has the required expertise to resolve your washing machine’s particular problem.

 This is just for one particular task, imagine the number of such tasks a services company has to process in a day.